Khanz9664/Khanz9664/README.md

 ---

 ### ⚡ Fun Fact:
-When I'm not coding, you can find me exploring the latest in AI research, working on side projects, or gaming 🎮!
+When I'm not coding, you can find me exploring the latest in AI research or gaming 🎮!